Chemaclass/chemaclass.com/content/blog/2022-05-27-bikeshedding.md

 Break down steps:

 - You need to be aware of this problem.
-- You see value in changing this team-behavior.
+- You see value in changing this team behavior.
 - You are able to point to the problem when you see it occurring.
 - You expect the same from your team members.